 - If an all-powerful and perfectly good god exists, then evil does not.

 - Therefore, an all-powerful and perfectly good god does not exist.

 Alvin Plantinga, an American analytic philosopher professor from Notre Dame, posited a “free will defense” in 1965, which refutes the logical problem of evil–the argument that the existence of evil is logically incompatible with the existence of an all-powerful and wholly good god.
 Plantinga’s argument states: “It is possible that God, even being all-loving, would desire to create a world which contains evil if moral goodness requires free moral creatures.”
 In other words, people have been created as free moral agents, to choose either evil or good.
 If there was no choice, humans would be predetermined and not be truly free.

 From a Christian perspective, evil is known because we can contrast it to a God that is full of love, mercy, and grace.
 More importantly, the God-Man Jesus Christ knows firsthand what it means to experience evil and suffering.
 He, who knew no sin, became sin for us.
-He was perfectly righteous and yet was treated as the most heinous criminal in the world.
+He was perfectly righteous and yet was treated as the most heinous crime in the world.
 He took the full weight of God’s wrath.
-If God can take the greatest example of evil in the universe and turn it into the greatest source of praise, then he can take a small suffering in our lives and turn it into something good.
+If God can take the greatest example of evil in the universe and turn it into the greatest source of praise, then he can take small suffering in our lives and turn it into something good.
 We may never understand fully why God allows human suffering, but we do know that there is coming a day when He will bring justice to the tyrants of history, set free the oppressed, and wipe every tear from our eyes, turning our sadness into ecstatic joy (Rev. 20-21).
 Continue to trust in Him!